mpsc-lab-umbc/docker-scripts/README.md

     * `LOCAL_JUPYTER_PORT`
     * `LOCAL_TENSORBOARD_PORT`
     * `VSCODE_PORT`
+* Finally, change `PASSWORD` to your desired value, you'll use this password to access your jupyter notebook and vscode development environment.

 To run the docker container for the first time, use the following command:
 ```